openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Issuance of credentials not directly in the response to a credential issuance request, but following a period of time that can be used to perform certain offline business processes.

+Wallet

+Entity that receives, stores, presents, and manages credentials and key material of the End-User.
+There is no single deployment model of a wallet: credentials and keys can both be stored/managed locally by the end-user, or by using a remote self-hosted service, or a remote third party service.

+ToDo: define Client

 # Use Cases

+This is a non-exhaustive list of sample use-cases.

 ## End-User Initiated Credential Issuance